+Understanding fussy eating in your baby can save you a lot of heartache.
 For some reason, as moms we tend to measure our success as mothers on how well our baby eats.
-So when your baby – be it newborn or toddler resists a feed or refuses to eat, you may find yourself feeling like a failure.
+So when your baby – be it newborn or toddler – resists a feed or refuses to eat, you may find yourself feeling like a failure.
 It creates such anxiety and can lead to bitter feeding wars.

-Research has shown that food battles can contribute to emotional problems and so whatever you do, don’t fight your baby at mealtimes.
+Research has shown that food battles can contribute to emotional problems.
+So, whatever you do, don’t fight your baby at mealtimes.
 Easier said than done?
 It may help you to manage the food refusal if you understand the reason behind it:

-Problem 1: Your baby seems to be refusing solids by pushing the food out of her mouth.
+Fussy Eating Problem #1: Your baby seems to be refusing solids by pushing the food out of their mouth

-Reason: This is not an indication that your baby doesn’t like the flavour of the offered food.
-New-borns are born with a reflex that protects them against choking on foods that they are not ready for.
-The Tongue Thrust Reflex is seen when a little one pushes food out of her mouth with her tongue.
+Reason: This is not an indication that your baby doesn’t like the flavour of the food.
+Newborns are born with a reflex that protects them against choking on foods that they are not ready for.
+The Tongue Thrust Reflex is seen when a little one pushes food out of their mouth with their tongue.
 This reflex disappears at between 4 and 5 months in most babies, just when they start to be ready for solids.

 Remedy: Take a break from solids for a day or two and try again when your baby is well rested.
-Be sure to offer first foods only once your baby can hold her head up on her own.
+Be sure to offer first foods only once your baby can hold their head up on their own.

-Problem 2: Your busy little one tolerated first foods for a week or two and now is refusing that rice cereal which she seemed to like.
+Fussy Eating Problem #2: Your busy little one tolerated first foods for a week or two and now is refusing that rice cereal which they seemed to like

 Reason: Some babies prefer more variety and flavourful food and get bored of the same thing each day.
 These babies are often social butterflies, who enjoy stronger flavours more than bland rice cereal.

-Problem 3: Your baby refuses all but a few food choices and won’t open her mouth for new foods.
+Fussy Eating Problem #3: Your baby refuses all but a few food choices and won’t open their mouth for new foods

 Reason: Slow to warm up and sensitive babies are wary of anything novel and new and exciting foods prove a challenge to them.

-Remedy: If your baby is Slow-to-Warm up or Sensitive, stick to the flavours of food she likes and offer one ‘challenge’ food per meal.
-This item of food can be placed on the plate to encourage discovery – it may take 14 exposures before your little one will eat it, but keep offering something new each meal.
-Don’t force her to eat it – she may just feel it or throw it on the floor and that is okay.
+Remedy: If your baby is Slow-to-Warm up or Sensitive, stick to the flavours of food they like and offer one ‘challenge’ food per meal.
+This item of food can be placed on the plate to encourage discovery.
+It may take 14 exposures before your little one will eat it, but keep offering something new each meal.
+Don’t force them to eat it – they may just feel it or throw it on the floor and that is okay.

-Problem 4: Your baby is usually a good eater and out of the blue refuses to open her mouth.
+Fussy Eating Problem #4: Your baby is usually a good eater and out of the blue refuses to open their mouth

-Reason: This is usually a sign of some organic issue, such as illness or teething.
+Reason: This is usually a sign of another issue, such as illness or teething.

-Remedy: Determine if your little one is uncomfortable – check her mouth for an ulcer or new tooth peeping through the gums.
-If so, offer softer and more palatable foods and cut her some slack for a few days – she will start eating again soon.
+Remedy: Determine if your little one is uncomfortable – check their mouth for an ulcer or new tooth peeping through the gums.
+If so, offer softer and more palatable foods.
+Cut them some slack for a few days – they will start eating again soon.

-Problem 5: Your baby gags with every mouthful, especially if the food is lumpy.
+Fussy Eating Problem #5: Your baby gags with every mouthful, especially if the food is lumpy

-Reason: If your little one is a sensory sensitive baby or was tube fed for a while or has oral defensiveness, certain textures, flavours and even temperature food may cause her to gag.
+Reason: If your little one is a sensory sensitive baby or was tube fed for a while or has oral defensiveness, certain textures, flavours and even temperature food may cause them to gag.